Monday, November 20, 2023

 Such an outcome can be mitigated here in Utah if more of our local filmmakers would abandon the amateur philosophy of cutting corners and making ethical compromises for the sake of just booking gigs.
 They must also embrace higher standards when it comes to running their businesses and managing their productions.
 This should start with understanding the actual value of the required work, budgeting accordingly, and effectively communicating that information to clients and investors.
 This also means being prepared to temper unrealistic expectations and advocating for cast and crew by holding firm on paying livable wages.

 Maintaining the Motion Picture Incentive Program will continue to attract film productions from out-of-state, employing local film industry professionals and enabling the maintenance of our existing infrastructure.
 There are also incentives for local independent productions.
 Some Utah-based filmmakers have found sustainable niches, enabling them to make a living in the industry.
-However, a handful of quasi-professionals—who confuse their local notoriety with credibility and still manage to attract a sycophantic following—continue to churn out embarrassingly unwatchable content that contributes little to nothing of value to the art form or the industry.
+However, a handful of faux-professionals—who confuse their local notoriety with credibility and still manage to attract a sycophantic following—continue to churn out embarrassingly unwatchable content that contributes little to nothing of value to the art form or the industry.

 Some professional filmmakers produce quality films that do not gain much attention or make much money upon their initial release but still see a return on their investment in the long run.
 This is because they try to figure out their audiences, calculate budgets appropriate for the stories they want to tell, and work within the established parameters of professional filmmaking, adhering to industry standards, best business practices, and effective due diligence.